Monsters, Inc.: Development

-The idea for Monsters, Inc., along with ideas that would eventually become A Bug's Life, Finding Nemo, and WALL-E was conceived in a lunch in 1994 attended by John Lasseter, Pete Docter, Andrew Stanton and Joe Ranft during the near completion of Toy Story.
+The idea for Monsters, Inc., along with ideas that would eventually become A Bug's Life, Finding Nemo, and WALL-E, was conceived in a lunch in 1994 attended by John Lasseter, Pete Docter, Andrew Stanton, and Joe Ranft near the completion of Toy Story.
 One of the ideas that came out of the brainstorming session was a film about monsters.
-"When we were making Toy Story", Docter said, "everybody came up to me and said 'Hey, I totally believed that my toys came to life when I left the room.'
+"When we were making Toy Story", Docter said, "everybody came up to me and said, 'Hey, I totally believed that my toys came to life when I left the room.'
 So when Disney asked us to do some more films, I wanted to tap into a childlike notion that was similar to that.
 I knew monsters were coming out of my closet when I was a kid.
 So I said, 'Hey, let's do a film about monsters.'"

-Docter began work on the film that was to become Monsters, Inc. in 1996 while others focused on A Bug's Life (1998) and Toy Story 2 (1999).
-Its code name was Hidden City, named for Docter's favorite restaurant in Point Richmond.
-By early-February 1997, Docter had drafted a treatment together with Harley Jessup, Jill Culton, and Jeff Pidgeon that bore some resemblance to the final film.
+Docter began work on the film that would become Monsters, Inc. in 1996, while others focused on A Bug's Life (1998) and Toy Story 2 (1999).
+Its code name was Hidden City, after Docter's favorite restaurant in Point Richmond.
+By early February 1997, Docter, together with Harley Jessup, Jill Culton, and Jeff Pidgeon, had drafted a treatment that bore some resemblance to the final film.
 Docter pitched the story to Disney with some initial artwork on February 4 that year.
 He and his story team left with some suggestions in hand and returned to pitch a refined version of the story on May 30.
-At this pitch meeting, longtime Disney animator Joe Grant – whose work stretched back to Snow White and the Seven Dwarfs (1937) – suggested the title Monsters, Inc., a play on the title of a gangster film Murder, Inc., which stuck.
-The film marks the first Pixar feature to not be directed by Lasseter instead being helmed by Docter, as well as Lee Unkrich and David Silverman who served as co-directors.
-The early test of Monsters Inc was released on October 11, 1998.
+At this pitch meeting, longtime Disney animator Joe Grant – whose work stretched back to Snow White and the Seven Dwarfs (1937) – suggested the title Monsters, Inc., a play on the title of the gangster film Murder, Inc. (1960), and the name stuck.
+The film would be the first Pixar feature not directed by Lasseter, helmed instead by Docter, as well as Lee Unkrich and David Silverman, who served as co-directors.
+The early test of Monsters, Inc. was released on October 11, 1998.

 Writing

 The storyline took on many forms during production.
 Docter's original idea featured a 30-year-old man dealing with monsters that he drew in a book as a child coming back to bother him as an adult.
-Each monster represented a fear he had, and conquering those fears caused the monsters to eventually disappear.

-After Docter scrapped the initial concept of a 30-year-old terrified of monsters, he decided on a buddy story between a monster and a child titled simply Monsters, in which the monster character of Sulley (known at this stage as Johnson) was an up-and-comer at his workplace, where the company's purpose was to scare children.
+Each monster represented a fear he had, and conquering those fears eventually caused the monsters to disappear.
+Docter later scrapped this concept, and instead decided on a buddy story between a monster and a child titled simply Monsters, in which the monster character of Sulley (known at this stage as Johnson) was an up-and-comer at his workplace, where the company's purpose was to scare children.
 Sulley's eventual sidekick, Mike Wazowski, had not yet been added.